GouravEVS/demo2/README.md

 # calculator-travis

-project to use travis and its functionality
+project to use travis and its functionality on github repository